exteon/web3tracer/README.md

 It allows you to profile PHP scripts to analyze PHP scripts' performance, from finding bottlenecks to fine tuning execution times.
 It is an invaluable tool in assessing your PHP code's performance.
 Using the KCacheGrind graph rendition, you can visualize the execution flow of your scripts.
 This also gives you a structural overview of code flow, allowing you to easily identify the functional structure of your code.

+---
-Check out the project homepage at: http://www.exteon.ro/en/products/php-tools/web3tracer And the full documentation at: http://www.exteon.ro/en/products/php-tools/web3tracer
+Check out the *project homepage* at: http://www.exteon.ro/en/products/php-tools/web3tracer

+And the *full documentation* at: http://www.exteon.ro/en/products/php-tools/web3tracer
+---

 This PHP profiler is a new alternative, outperforming similar tools in:
 * Minimal overhead